Social Media Patron Policy

 - Copyrighted, trademarked, or plagiarized material

 - Spam, links, or malware/viruses

 - Private and confidential information about oneself or others

 - Any content that violates or incites others to violate state, federal, or local law, ordinance, or regulation

 The Library reserves the right to deny access to any/all of the Library’s social media sites for any individual or entity who violates this policy or applicable laws, at any time and without prior notice.
 Only employees designated and authorized by the Tinley Park Public Library can prepare content for or delete, edit, or otherwise modify content on Library-sponsored social media.
 Library-authored posts may be edited by designated Library staff for space and content, while retaining the intent of the original post.

 Community members should be aware that content posted on Library social media sites is subject to the Illinois Freedom of Information Act (FOIA) and record retention laws.

 Appeals for changes to, or exceptions to, any portion of the Social Media Policy will be considered.
-An individual wishing to file an appeal shall submit it to the Library Administrator.
+An individual wishing to file an appeal shall submit it to the Library Director.